sarah-amalia/sarahpage/src/pages/projects/outryx.md

 - Documented system incident INC-001 with full root cause analysis, timeline, impact assessment, and prevention steps.
 - Designed and documented a full REST API simulation in Postman — 15 endpoints across Authentication, Campaign, Webhook, Subscription, and Analytics — with mock server, success and error response examples, and public documentation.
 - Designed support database schema in Supabase (PostgreSQL) and wrote SQL queries for ticket tracking, user management, and support reporting.
+- Built a support dashboard in Google Sheets with Pivot Table, VLOOKUP, conditional formatting, sparklines, and dynamic charts for ticket analysis and reporting.

 ## Links